dmachard/game-6000-dice-ai/README.md

 ![AI Turn](screenshots/cli_gameplay_ai_v0.png)
 ![AI Turn](screenshots/cli_human_win.png)

-## 🔧 Setup
+## 🔧 Setup (optional)

-You must provide at least one valid API key to enable AI gameplay.
+You may provide at least one valid API key to enable AI/LLM gameplay.

 To use OpenAI's GPT-4, set your API key: